 Despite this situation, homological mirror symmetry over the Novikov ring has been expected, see for example~\cite{fukaya_distance}.

-In this paper, we give a first instance to discuss a homological mirror symmetry over the Novikov ring, as an application of our results.
+In this paper, we give a first instance of homological mirror symmetry over the Novikov ring, as an application of our results.
 Let us consider a toric variety $X_\Sigma$.
 A mirror A-model $W_\Sigma$ is a Landau--Ginzburg model defined on $(\bC^*)^n$.
 Since $(\bC^*)^n$ is an exact symplectic manifold, the usual Fukaya--Seidel category can be defined over the base ring if one only deals with exact Lagrangians.
 So, it is customary to formulate homological mirror symmetry over the base.
-Here, in this paper, we consider the Fukaya--Seidel category over the Novikov ring $Fuk(W_\Sigma)$ (more precisely a conjectural sheaf model of it).
-Our result is roughly the following: \begin{iThm} A sheaf model of the Fukaya--Seidel category of $W_\Sigma$ over the Novikov ring is embedded into the category of derived complete almost quasi-coherent sheaves over $\sqrt[\infty]{X_\Sigma}\times (\bA^1)^{\Nov}$. \end{iThm}
+Here we consider the Fukaya--Seidel category over the Novikov ring $\Fuk(W_\Sigma)$ (more precisely, a conjectural sheaf model of it).
+Our result is roughly the following: \begin{iThm} A sheaf model of the Fukaya--Seidel category of $W_\Sigma$ over the Novikov ring is embedded into the category of derived complete almost quasi-coherent sheaves over $\sqrt[\infty]{X_\Sigma}\times (\bA^1)^{\Nov}$, where $\sqrt[\infty]{X_\Sigma}$ is the infinite root stack of the toric variety $X_\Sigma$ and $(\mathbb{A}^1)^\Nov=\Spec(\Lambda_\geq)$. \end{iThm}

 We also discuss a conjectural extension of this result to the case of log Calabi--Yau B-models.
-We refer to \autoref{section: Novikov HMS} for both the precise statement of the result, and our conjecture.
+We refer to \autoref{section: Novikov HMS} for both the precise statement of the result and our conjecture.